Track your nutrition and health goals

 Mattha is the Punjabi and North Indian name for buttermilk.
 1 glass mattha (200ml) = 25 calories.

 Mattha is typically thicker than regular chaas and is often served chilled.
-It is the same nutritional profile as buttermilk.
+It is the same nutritionally as chaas or plain buttermilk.

 Mattha ServingCaloriesProtein